-Ace your next case with confidence
+Ace your next case

 Jamal Washington, 69-year-old male, presents with sudden-onset central chest pain.